rlwest/chatgptproductionsystem/readme.md

+This readme is under development as is the code in this repository

 This project is to build a very simple and transparent computational architecture for building cognitive architectures.

 Ideally this project will include cognitive architectures built on this computational architecture